notatamas/notatamas.github.io/README.md

 ```
 {{ site.gm_api_key }}
 ```
-This way the Google maps API key can be referenced from every page of the site.
+This way the Google maps API key can be referenced from every page of the site that requires it.

 #### Modular html files
 The site is created with modular design approach, therefore to avoid repetition, the common elements are included in the following way: